arangodb/docs/3.8/arangosearch-analyzers.md

 be run on DB-Servers in case of a cluster deployment.
 User-defined functions are not permitted.

-The data that gets indexed is provided to the query via a bind parameter `@param`.
+The input data is provided to the query via a bind parameter `@param`.
 It is always a string.
-The query result should be string, `null` or an array of strings and `null`s.
+The query result should be a string, `null` or an array of strings (and `null`s).

 The *properties* allowed for this Analyzer are an object with the following
 attributes: